 Nobel Prize In Physiology or Medicine in 2008

-The Nobel Prize in Medicine 2008 was divided, one-half awarded to Harald Zur Hausen “for his discovery of human papilloma viruses causing cervical cancer“, the other half jointly to Françoise Barré-Sinoussi and Luc Montagnier “for their discovery of human immunodeficiency virus“.
+The Nobel Prize in Medicine 2008 was divided into two halves, with one half awarded to Harald Zur Hausen “for his discovery of human papilloma viruses causing cervical cancer“, the other half jointly to Françoise Barré-Sinoussi and Luc Montagnier “for their discovery of human immunodeficiency virus“.

 Nobel Prize In Physiology or Medicine in 2007